mizol/AnalogSvgClock/README.md

-Here's an example of a `README.md` file for your app:

----

 # Analog SVG Clock

 This project demonstrates how to create an analog clock using SVG (Scalable Vector Graphics) and JavaScript.
 It serves as a template to understand the basics of SVG and how to manipulate SVG elements dynamically.